thaibirding.com by Nick Upton

 (Photo by Nick Upton)

 In the rivers near the waterfalls Slaty-backed Forktail and Plumbeous Water Redstart can be seen foraging amongst the rocks and White-capped Water Redstart (River Chat) is a must see bird which no illustration does justice to; to me this is one of the most beautiful birds to be found in Thailand.
-Doi Inthanon is also one of the few places in the world where birders have a realistic chance of seeing the secretive Black-tailed Crake although it has become much harder in recent years.
+Doi Inthanon used to be one of the few places in the world where birders had a realistic chance of seeing the secretive Black-tailed Crake, but in recent years sightings have been few due to changes to the target area; the birds are still there, just a lot harder to see now.

 The sheer size of Doi Inthanon National Park means that a high species total can be accumulated on any visit, and by staying for three or four days and birding at a wide range of altitudes a large number of exciting birds can be seen which will match the variety of habitats.